marhop/literate-binary/examples/minimal.bmp.md

         00000000 # application specific (unused)
         36000000 # offset of image data

+    Note that the preceding code block will be part of a binary file created by [`lb`][lb].
+Whitespace including linebreaks and comments will be ignored.

  2. Information about the image encoded in this file, such as dimensions and color information, can be found in the second header.